openvinotoolkit/nncf/README.md

 NNCF is designed to work with models from [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [ONNX](https://onnx.ai/) and [OpenVINO&trade;](https://docs.openvino.ai).

 NNCF provides [samples](#demos-tutorials-and-samples) that demonstrate the usage of compression algorithms for different use cases and models.
-See compression results achievable with the NNCF-powered samples on the [Model Zoo page](./docs/ModelZoo.md).
+See compression results achievable with the NNCF-powered samples on the [NNCF Model Zoo page](./docs/ModelZoo.md).

 The framework is organized as a Python\* package that can be built and used in a standalone mode.
 The framework architecture is unified to make it easy to add different compression algorithms for both PyTorch and TensorFlow deep